What is sulfasalazine?

 - N-acetyltransferase (NAT2) genotyping if necessary.

-- A complete blood and platelet count and liver function tests should be carried out every two weeks for two months and then every three months thereafter
+- Complete blood and platelet count, and renal and liver function tests should be carried out prior to treatment, every two weeks for two months and then every three months thereafter.

-- Tests for antinuclear and native anti-DNA antibodies should be carried out once a year, where necessary.
+- Tests for antinuclear and native anti-DNA antibodies should be carried out at baseline and once a year, where necessary.

 If you are not based in New Zealand, we suggest you refer to your national drug approval agency for further information about medicines (eg, the Australian Therapeutic Goods Administration and the US Food and Drug Administration) or a national or state-approved formulary (eg, the New Zealand Formulary and New Zealand Formulary for Children and the British National Formulary and British National Formulary for Children).